dosbox-staging/dosbox-staging/CODE_OF_CONDUCT.md

   project once.
 - **respect** your abilities, interests, and personal differences.
-Our different talents documenting, testing, coding, reviewing, reporting, and/or evagenlizing are all valuable to the project.
+Our different talents documenting, testing, coding, reviewing, reporting, and/or evangelizing are all valuable to the project.
 - **make concise and actionable points** to respect your time as a volunteer.
   We respect each other's time by keeping the signal-to-noise ratio high, staying on-topic, and being a good house-guest: every visit we strive to